xavitrigo/fxstreet-interview-francesc-xavier/README.md

 GOALS:

 1. Persist a bunch of each resources.
-The technology chosen is up to you.
+The technology chosen for persisting is up to you.
 2. Send those players/managers which have 5 yellow cards or 1 Red Card 5 minutes before a match starts.
 This must be send to an API posted here.

 ## Instructions